 Alternative therapies are necessary for managing and dealing with stress.
 Recovering addicts must change their way of thinking, and it will take some time before they don’t want to reach for drugs or alcohol to deal with stress.
 In the meantime, the integration of alternative therapies can be a constructive way to deal with stress and anxiety.
-Journaling, yoga, meditation, exercise or calling a sponsor are all examples of what a recovering addict can do when they feel stress creep up.
+Journaling, yoga, meditation, exercise, or calling a sponsor are all examples of what recovering addicts can do when they feel stress creep up.

 8. Make Time for Fun and Enjoyment